John Wall (priest and martyr)

-Saint John Wall, (aliases John Marsh, Francis Johnson or Dormore or Webb, religious name "Joachim of St. Ann") O.F.M., (1620 – 22 August 1679) was an English Catholic Franciscan friar, who is honoured as a martyr.
+John Wall, (aliases John Marsh, Francis Johnson or Dormore or Webb, religious name "Joachim of St. Ann") (1620 – 22 August 1679) was an English Franciscan friar, who is honoured as a martyr by the Catholic Church.
 Wall served on the English mission in Worcestershire for twenty-two years before being arrested and executed at the time of Titus Oates's alleged plot.

 Life

 He was born in Preston, Lancashire, the son of wealthy and staunch Lancashire Catholics.
 His brother William, also a priest, became a Benedictine monk.
 William was later arrested, and condemned for being a priest, but was reprieved and survived.
-John Wall was sent when very young to the English College, Douai.
+John Wall was sent when very young to be educated at the English College, Douai.
 As the English government had spies and informers on the continent, Wall used the name "John Marsh".

 He entered the English College, Rome, on 5 November 1641 and was ordained a Catholic priest on 3 December 1645.
 He was sent on the English Mission on 12 May 1648 under the aliases of Francis Johnson, and Dormore.
 For several years he said Mass for recusant households.
 He returned to Douai and on 1 January 1651, he joined the Order of Friars Minor at St. Bonaventure's Friary, taking the name Friar Joachim of St. Ann.
 He was soon named Master of novices, serving in that office until 1656, when he returned to England, under the name Francis Webb and settled in Worcestershire.
 There he became a Governor (Six Master) of the Royal Grammar School Worcester.
-Father Wall usually made his home at Harvington Hall, which had a number of priest-holes, thought to be the work of Nicholas Owen.

 After 22 years of ministry to the Catholics of the area, he was apprehended in December 1678, at Rushock Court near Bromsgrove, where the sheriff's man had come to seek a debtor.
-He was tendered the Oath of Supremacy, and was committed to Worcester Gaol for refusing it.
+He was tendered the Oath of Supremacy and was committed to Worcester Gaol for refusing it.
 His trial was on 25 April 1679.
-A man whose vices he had reproved bore testimony to his priesthood, and he received sentence.
+A man whose vices he had reproved bore testimony to his priesthood, and he received a sentence.

 He was then sent to London, and four times examined by Oates, Bedloe, and others in the hope of implicating him in the pretended plot; but was declared innocent of all plotting and offered his life if he would abjure his religion.
 He was brought back to Worcester and executed on Red Hill 22 August 1679.
 Wall was a much respected local figure and the crowd's reaction showed that their sympathies were entirely with him.
 Many of the onlookers, who were mostly Protestants, wept, and the Sheriff reportedly cried out "Will this end Popery?
 This is the way to make us all Papists!"

 He was an outstanding academic, perhaps the most intellectually distinguished English Catholic priest of his generation.